 Standing single leg hamstring curl (leg curl).
 Start slowly then get faster as you gain in confidence.
 The athlete stands and flexes the involved knee.
 Ankle weights can be used to increase difficulty or offer resistance with the hands, or incorporate a resistance band.
 The athlete may use the hands-on to support the body.

 The resistance band provides lateral or sideways resistance to add another dimension to the squat exercise.
 Starting with the feet shoulder width apart, the athlete squats down to no more than a right angle at the knee.
 The knees should not fall inwards and the back should remain straight throughout.
 This can be performed with a bar over the shoulders or dumbbells in the hands.

 The squat is a great exercise to work most of the leg muscles, especially the quads and glutes.
-Stand with your feet shoulder width apart and toes pointing straight forwards.
+Stand with your feet shoulder-width apart and toes pointing straight forward.
 Keep the back straight as you initiate movement at your hips.
 Push your buttocks out behind you and bend your knees.
 Do not let your knees move in front of your toes or squat deeper than a 90 degree (right angle) at the knee.
 Start with shallow squats and increase gradually then return to the starting position.

 Variations & progressions

 The straight leg ball pick up strengthens the hamstring muscles in a stretched position.
 The athlete stands with the heel of the involved leg raised.
 The uninvolved leg is moved back to provide balance.
 Ensuring that the back is kept straight the athlete bends to pick up the medicine ball.
 All motion involves the pelvis moving around the femurs rather than lumbar flexion.